Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Bombing of Mykolaiv

 Cluster munitions were repeatedly used also on Mykolaiv during separate attacks on 7, 11 and 13 March 2022, causing civilian casualties and extensive destruction of non-military objects.
 In the 13 March attack nine civilians, including two children, were killed and 13 injured while waiting in line on the street at a cash machine.
 The explosions also damaged houses and civilian buildings.
 Human Rights Watch analysed the incident and found that the Russian forces used Smerch and Uragan cluster munition on densely populated areas.
 Due to the inherently indiscriminate nature of cluster munitions, Human Rights Watch described their use in Mykolaiv as a possible Russian war crime.

 On 28 June 2022, Russian shelling damaged the Central City Stadium.
-On the following day, a Russian rocket strike hit an 5-story residential building, killing at least 8 people and injuring 6.
+On the following day, a Russian rocket strike hit a 5-story residential building, killing at least 8 people and injuring 6.
 On 15 July, the two largest universities of the city were struck by missiles: Admiral Makarov National University of Shipbuilding and the Mykolaiv National University.
 On 29 July, Russian forces bombed a bus stop.
 5 were killed and 7 were injured.